MageLulamoon/Prelim-exam-submission/README.md

 -first download the "pygrade.zip"
--then go extract it and it will turn into an executable -after that just run it and itll open a browser for you to start using it
+-then go extract it and it will turn into an executable -after that just run it and itll open a browser for you to start using it -WINDOWS MIGHT MARK IT AS DANGEROUS!! just click more info then run it anyways

 How to use:
 -just type numbers on the boxes to start calculating